pradyGn/agentic-systems/agentic_app_quickstart/week_1/README.md

-# Dynamic AI Agentic Workflow for Data Analysis & XGBModeling
+# Dynamic AI Agentic Workflow for Data Analysis & XGBoost Modeling

 This project implements a sophisticated dual-agent system with short term memory designed for interactive data analysis.
 One agent dynamically generates new Python functions (tools) in response to user requests, while a second agent utilizes these tools to provide answers and insights from various datasets.